What Is a Migraine Without Aura?

 How Are Migraines Without Aura Treated?

 If there are underlying causes for your headaches, your doctor will recommend treatment appropriate to the cause.
-If your headaches are determined to be migraines without aura, your treatment involves two goals:
+If the headaches are determined to be migraines without aura, treatment involves two goals:

 How Are Symptoms of Migraine Without Aura Relieved?